Charles, Duke of Vendôme: Campaign of 1521

 With the French army now in Imperial territory, the Emperor had resolved to meet the invaders on the field.
 By 22 October he was at Valenciennes.
 In the opinion of Knecht, the French had the opportunity at this time to strike a major blow against the Imperials.
 The possibility of making battle was considered by the French, and to this end a bridge over the Scheldt was to be constructed.
 The Emperor dispatched 16,000 men to interfere with this work, but they found the comte de Saint-Pol's men already in battle order, and the French vanguard not far behind him.
 Debate now followed as to whether to engage in battle, with the duc de Bourbon, the vicomte de Thouars and the maréchal de La Palice in favour, and the maréchal de Coligny among those who opposed.
-François sided with those who were against giving battle.
+Francis sided with those who were against giving battle.
 That night, the Emperor withdrew from Valenciennes with 100 light horse.
-Despite his opposition to battle, François permitted his captains to pursue the Imperial force towards Valenciennes.
+Despite his opposition to battle, Francis permitted his captains to pursue the Imperial force towards Valenciennes.

 The French commanders set about securing the surrounds of Valenciennes: the duc de Bourbon seized Bouchain and the duc de Vendôme surprised Somain.

 Meanwhile, Nassau's army moved off to join the siege of Tournai.
 Rather than relieve Tournai, the royal forces burned the town of Hesdin despite the wealth that the French troops fancied in the town.
 The châteaux de Renty and Bailleul-Mont were also seized by the French.

 On 1 November, the king began the retreat towards Arras, and the royal army was disbanded for the winter on 9 November at Amiens.

-Come mid November, François had withdrawn to Compiègne where he reunited with the queen and Louise.
+Come mid November, Francis had withdrawn to Compiègne where he reunited with the queen and Louise.
 His failure to give battle was a source of some embarrassment, as not only had he declined it before Valenciennes, but several days later when offered battle before Bouchain by the graaf van Nassau, he had again refused it.
 In addition to these failures, negotiations with England were struggling to progress (with the looming threat of the English king Henry VIII joining with the Emperor in military alliance in November if the French king did not reach an agreement with the Imperial party by that time). and at the end of November, Tournai fell to the Imperial army besieging the city.
 Compounding this reversal, on 24 November, the English signed the treaty of Bruges by which they committed to join with the Emperor in war against France in 1522.
 The French texts of the campaign limited themselves to describing the places conquered and the destruction wrought.